aninchat/mkdocs-theasciiconstruct/docs/blog/posts/srlinux-2-asymmetric-irb.md

 ![srlinux-asymm-4](https://gitlab.com/aninchat1/images/-/wikis/uploads/bc7ebec1d9e45487dead1d77849f09c2/srlinux-asymmetric-4.png)

 Once this ARP process completes, server s1 generates an ICMP request (since we are testing communication between hosts using the `ping` tool).
-When this IP packet arrives on leaf1, it does a routing lookup (since the destination MAC address is owned by itself) and this routing lookup will either hit the 172.16.10.0/24 prefix or the more-specific 172.16.10.2/32 prefix (installed from the ARP entry via the EVPN Type-2 MAC+IP route), as shown below.
+When this IP packet arrives on leaf1, it does a routing lookup (since the destination MAC address is owned by itself) and this routing lookup hits the 172.16.10.0/24 prefix, as shown below.
 Since this is a directly attached route, it is further resolved into a MAC address via the ARP table and then the packet is bridged towards the destination.
 This MAC address points to an Ethernet Segment, which in turn resolves into VTEPs 192.0.2.12 and 192.0.2.13.

 ```
+--{ + running }--[  ]--
 A:leaf1# show network-instance default route-table ipv4-unicast route 172.16.10.2
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 IPv4 unicast route table of network instance default